 III.
 Appeals Procedure:

-The student has five (5) business days after notification of the sanction to appeal to the instructor.
-The instructor has five (5) business days to render a decision on the appeal.
-If unsatisfied, the student has five (5) business days after notification of the instructor’s decision to appeal the sanction to the instructor’s Department Chair.
-The Department Chair has five (5) business days to render a decision on the appeal.
-If still unsatisfied, the student has five (5) business days after the notification of the Chair’s decision to appeal the sanction to the Dean of the faculty member’s college.
-The Dean has five (5) business days to render a decision.
-If still unsatisfied, the student has five (5) business days after the notification of the Dean’s decision to appeal the sanction to the Provost.
-The Provost has five (5) business days to render a decision, which is final.
+The student has five (5) working days after notification of the sanction to appeal to the instructor.
+The instructor has five (5) working days to render a decision on the appeal.
+If unsatisfied, the student has five (5) working days after notification of the instructor’s decision to appeal the sanction to the instructor’s Department Chair.
+The Department Chair has five (5) working days to render a decision on the appeal.
+If still unsatisfied, the student has five (5) working days after the notification of the Chair’s decision to appeal the sanction to the Dean of the faculty member’s college.
+The Dean has five (5) working days to render a decision.
+If still unsatisfied, the student has five (5) working days after the notification of the Dean’s decision to appeal the sanction to the Provost.
+The Provost has five (5) working days to render a decision, which is final.
 All steps of the appeal and responses must be in writing.
-If any deadline for a decision on the appeal is unmet, with the exception of that by the Provost, the student may make the appeal to the next person in the process.
+If any deadline for a decision on the appeal is unmet, with the exception of that by the provost, the student may make the appeal to the next person in the process.

 Read the complete code of conduct